Table of Contents

 *Assumes typical coal plant capacity of 600 MW.

-For more information on community-level and large-scale battery storage see our frequently asked questions page.
+For more information on community-level and large-scale battery storage see our frequently asked questions page and our Energy Storage Hub page.